dmsobeshchanskiy/OpenMRUSuite/README.md

 # OpenMRUSuite
 Kit for adding Most Recently Used (MRU) files functionality into your .Net applications.
+Please see description on https://www.codeproject.com/Articles/5282447/OpenMRUSuite-Flexible-Controls-for-MRU-Functionali

 ![GUI component](/Media/demo.png)